-The 2018 calendar had turned to December when a still fragile Lane Thomas ventured up I-55 to Ellisville, Miss., with the slender hopes of continuing of his baseball career.
+The 2018 calendar had turned to December when a still fragile Lane Thomas ventured up I-55 to Ellisville, Miss., with the slender hopes of continuing his baseball career.

 The former Walker High standout pitcher was still in the stages of regaining his strength from a bout with mononucleosis, strep throat and an enlarged spleen – a triple crown of setbacks – that curtailed what was supposed to be his freshman season at Southeastern Louisiana.